 The Frog Olympics by Brian Moses, illustrated by Amy Husband

-Yes there’s pole vaulting but there’s also fly catching, too.
-This is the Frog Olympics, a competition where all sizes and abilities can complete.
+Yes, there’s pole vaulting in the Frog Olympics but there’s also fly-catching, too.
+This is a competition where athletes of all sizes and abilities can enter the events.

 Summer Olympics by Matt Christopher

 What sports will you see in the summer Olympics?
-From aquatics to tennis, gymnastics to sailing, there’s so many sports to discover during this competitive event.
+From aquatics to tennis, gymnastics to sailing, there are so many sports to discover during this competitive event.
 You’ll learn about the famous athletes in each sport.
 Athletes like Jesse Owens, Olga Korbut, Mary Lou Retton, and Wilma Rudolph.

 Olympics (DK Eyewitness) by Chris Oxlade and David Ballheimer

 Learn about the first Olympics, the differences between the winter and summer Games, behind the scenes, and lots more.
-Photographs adorn pages filled with informational text.
+Photographs fill the pages alongside informational text.